Women in Engineering: Advocating for other women

 There’s a million ways to be an engineer — my family has proved that, for sure.
 My dad was an engineer with the Colorado Department of Public Health and Environment, while my uncle was an engineer at the Colorado Water Conservation Board.
 They didn’t do the same type of work or the same things, and they were both engineers.

-I get to work on amazing projects as an engineer for a water provider, while my brother is a traffic engineer and is one of the engineers of record on a portion of the Bay Bridge construction project in California.
+I get to work on amazing projects as an engineer for a water provider, while my brother is a transportation engineer and is one of the engineers of record on a portion of the Bay Bridge construction project in California.
 I love that!

-Read about the crucial role Katie Ross played in the redevelopment of the National Western Center
+Read about the crucial role Katie Ross played in the redevelopment of the National Western Center.

 Are you mentoring women and girls in their engineering careers?

-While I’m not in a formal mentorship program, I am passionate about mentoring women engineers and making sure they know their worth.
+While I’m not in a formal mentorship program, I am passionate about mentoring women and making sure they know their worth.
 I spend a lot of time talking with current and former co-workers or employees about how you can advocate for yourself.

 Early on in my career, I didn’t have anyone looking out for me professionally.
 For me, mentorship also means support with career progression.
 Women have to know their worth and know they can move up.